Kuingsmile/PicList/README.md

 - Cloud-synchronized file deletion in album view
 - Comprehensive cloud storage management with file operations, search, and previews
 - Built-in image processing tools (watermarks, compression, scaling, rotation, format conversion)

+## Official Website

+Please visit the [PicList official website piclist.cn](https://piclist.cn) for more information.

+You can also visit the [DeepWiki of PicList](https://deepwiki.com/Kuingsmile/PicList) to learn more about the project architecture and development.

 ## How to Migrate from PicGo